CaptainCrowbar/unicorn-lib/unicorn/regex.md

 ## Formatting syntax ##

-Formatting strings are used in the `format()` and `extract()` methods of `BasicRegex` and `BasicRegexFormat`, to generate a modified string by using a regex to match substrings in the original subject string, and then replacing each matching substring with a new one generated from the format string.
+Formatting strings are used in the `format()` and `extract()` methods of `Regex` and `RegexFormat`, to generate a modified string by using a regex to match substrings in the original subject string, and then replacing each matching substring with a new one generated from the format string.

 Most characters in a format string are taken literally.
 If a format string does not contain any `$` or `\` escape characters, each match will simply be